 Melissa, High Heels & a Backpack

-Approximately two hours by train from London Waterloo, Portsmouth is a great day trip destination.
+Approximately two hours by train from London Waterloo, Portsmouth is a great option for a day trip.

 This popular port city in Hampshire has a host of great attractions like The Historic Dockyard.
 This forms part of the HM Naval Base and houses a number of historic buildings and ships which are open to the public.
 There’s also the Mary Rose Museum where you will find the recovered remains of Henry VIII’s warship which was lost in 1545.